 6. possession, collection or fabrication of materials to be employed in the commission of the crime, at or near the place contemplated for its commission, where such possession, collection or fabrication serves no lawful purpose of the actor under the circumstances;

-7. soliciting an innocent agent to engage in conduct constituting an element of the crime.
+innocent agent to engage in conduct constituting an element of the crime.

 The substantial step test allows an attempt conviction based on steps already performed, even when the defendant may be far from completing the substantive crime.
 The commentary in the Model Penal Code acknowledges that the substantial step broadens attempt liability beyond many of the common-law doctrines.

 Impossibility has historically been a defense to an attempt charge in some jurisdictions under some circumstances.
 Though this defense has been the subject of much murky analysis, the modern trend is to allow impossibility as a defense when the contemplated action is not illegal.
 For example, if a person attempted to “illegally” purchase marijuana in Colorado, not knowing that marijuana is, in fact, legal in Colorado, that would not constitute attempt to purchase an illegal substance.

 Abandonment may also constitute a defense when the defendant abandoned the effort to commit the crime “under circumstances manifesting a complete and voluntary renunciation of his criminal purpose.”
 However, the defense is not available if the withdrawal was merely a postponement or if the withdrawal was due to a change in circumstances that made success in the commission of the crime less likely.
 So, for example, if a purported bank robber, after donning a mask and pulling a weapon from his pocket, sees a posse of armed police officers enter the bank and surreptitiously replaces the weapon to his pocket and quietly walks towards the door, that would not constitute abandonment.

 Consider the following case: